developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Volume UI Configuration - Action Set Current Profile Name

 This Managed Configuration allows an Administrator using an EMM to provide the name of an existing *Audio UI Profile* to be made the current active *Audio UI Profile*and should be specified if and only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
-The additional Managed Configuration **Volume UI Configuration - Action Set Current Profile Adjust Volume** MUST be specified to control whether the current device *Volume Settings* will be adjusted to ensure that they fall within the range of *Volume Settings* defined by the *Audio UI Profile*.
+The additional Managed Configuration **Volume UI Configuration - Action Set Current Profile Adjust Volume** MUST be specified to control whether the current device *Volume Settings* is adjusted to ensure that they fall within the range of *Volume Settings* defined by the *Audio UI Profile*.

 ### Volume UI Configuration - Action Set Current Profile Adjust Volume

-This Managed Configuration allows an Administrator using an EMM to configure the current device *Volume Settings* will be adjusted to ensure that they fall within the range of *Volume Settings* defined by an *Audio UI Profile* being made the new current *Audio UI Profile* to be made the current active *Audio UI Profile*and should be specified if and only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and the Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** is specified.
+This Managed Configuration allows an Administrator using an EMM to configure the current device *Volume Settings* is adjusted to ensure that they fall within the range of *Volume Settings* defined by an *Audio UI Profile* being made the new current *Audio UI Profile* to be made the current active *Audio UI Profile*and should be specified if and only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and the Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** is specified.

 ## Wakeup Configuration